 Why Monarch Caterpillars May Need to be Moved

-In our garden, we use netting to protect caterpillars from paper wasps, but this also blocks butterflies from laying eggs.
-Either eggs or caterpillars need to be moved under cover.
+In our garden, we often use netting to protect caterpillars from paper wasps, but this also blocks butterflies from laying eggs.
+With netting, either the eggs (whole plants or cuttings) or the young caterpillars need to be moved under cover.
 This is our most common reason for moving caterpillars.